Chaos Testing

 Check gas and reorg examples, the same example work for K8s.

-To debug Docker applications you can just use CTFv2 deployments.
+To debug Docker applications you can just use CTFv2 deployments and Docker logs.

 To debug K8s please use our simulator.